jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 ## Chords in a major key

-As described in {% include chapter-link.html slug="harmony-intro" %},
+The chords in a major key are determined by harmonizing the major scale.
-the chords in a major key are determined by harmonizing the major scale.
+See {% include chapter-link.html slug="harmony-intro" %} for details.

 Notice that in a major key:
 - the **I**, **IV**, and **V** chords are always **major**,